 - What: Major one year project to improve journey times

-Improvements are being made to the junction of Botley Road from Monday 14 October for approximately 12 weeks.
-The work will include the renewal of the traffic signals and installing signalised pedestrian crossings.
+The work on the junction with Botley Road is progressing well.
+The work includes the renewal of the traffic signals and installing signalised pedestrian crossings.
 There will be new Toucan crossings and a separate cycle crossing.
 The footway will also be widened to create a shared use footway/cycleway along the northside of Bursledon Road.

 Phase 1 - work on the centre islands of Bursledon Road for approximately 1 week, which will require lane closures of Bursledon Road and will be under temporary 4-way traffic signals.

 Phase 2 - the south of the junction will be closed for approximately 5 weeks, and will be under temporary 3-way traffic signals.